MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-upgrade-cluster.md

 ## Update the operating system version only

 > [!Important]
-> Updating a target cluster to a newer version of the operating system without changing the Kubernetes version will only work if the new operating system version does not require a different Kubernetes version.
+> You can update a workload cluster to a newer version of the operating system without changing the Kubernetes version, but it works only if the new operating system version does not require a different Kubernetes version.

 ### Example for updating only the operating system

+Use the steps in the following example to update the OS version:

 1. To get available workload cluster updates, run the following command: